 An IRP Implementation Oversight Team shall be established in consultation with the Supporting Organizations and Advisory Committees and comprised of members of the global Internet community.
 The IRP Implementation Oversight Team, and once the Standing Panel is established the IRP Implementation Oversight Team in consultation with the Standing Panel, shall develop clear published rules for the IRP ("Rules of Procedure") that conform with international arbitration norms and are streamlined, easy to understand and apply fairly to all parties.
 Upon request, the IRP Implementation Oversight Team shall have assistance of counsel and other appropriate experts.

+4,3(n)(ii)

+The Rules of Procedure shall be informed by international arbitration norms and consistent with the Purposes of the IRP. …

+4.3(o)

+Subject to the requirements of this Section 4.3, each IRP Panel shall have the authority to:…

+(vii) Determine the shifting of IRP costs and expenses consistent with Section 4.3(r).

 4.3(r)

 ICANN shall bear all the administrative costs of maintaining the IRP mechanism, including compensation of Standing Panel members.
 Except as otherwise provided in Section 4.3(e)(ii), each party to an IRP proceeding shall bear its own legal expenses, except that ICANN shall bear all costs associated with a Community IRP, including the costs of all legal counsel and technical experts.
 Nevertheless, except with respect to a Community IRP, the IRP Panel may shift and provide for the losing party to pay administrative costs and/or fees of the prevailing party in the event it identifies the losing party's Claim or defense as frivolous or abusive.